 Pick a time when you'll have plenty of energy if you really want to appreciate the Louvre.
 This was the third art museum we visited that day and I was tired.
 It's easy to be overwhelmed by the size and the crowds.

-If you decide to visit in the afternoon, plan a lighter itinerary for your morning.
+If you do visit in the afternoon, plan a lighter itinerary for your morning.
 Sleep in.
 Save plenty of energy for the museum.
 Consider non-museum activities for the morning like a park, playground or picnic.

 Why My Kids Loved the Louvre